fikrimusa/CDLE-Mini-Project/README.md

 ### Prerequisites
-The project has been developed and tested using the Raspbian operating system.
+The project has been developed and tested on Raspbian operating system.

 ### Hardware requirements
 1. Raspberry Pi 4 Model B 8GB.